Netherton, West Midlands

-Netherton is an area of the Metropolitan Borough of Dudley, 2 mi south of Dudley town centre in the West Midlands of England, but historically in Worcestershire.
-Part of the Black Country, Netherton is bounded by nature reserves to the east and west, and an industrial area and the Dudley Southern By-Pass to the north.
+Netherton is a town of the Metropolitan Borough of Dudley, 2 mi south of Dudley in the West Midlands of England.
+It was historically part of Worcestershire.
+The town is part of the Black Country, Netherton is bounded by nature reserves to the east and west, and an industrial area and the Dudley Southern By-Pass to the north.

 History

 Early history

 Netherton means "lower farm" in Old English (the corresponding upper farm may have been Dudley itself).
 For most of its history, Netherton was a small village centred around the point where a brook crossed the Baptist End Road, near the boundary of Pensnett Chase, a partially wooded common.
 Netherton is mentioned in legal records dating from 1420 and the first mention of a Netherton nailor, an occupation that became very important locally in later years, is dated 1559.
 The village is called 'Nederton' in the earliest available documents.
 The village was included in the Manor of Dudley, a Lordship of the Barons of Dudley who once owned a manor house in the area.
 This property is mentioned in documents dating from the 15th–17th centuries.

 In the 17th century, a Baptist Congregation (the Messiah Baptist Church) started meeting in Netherton.
 The church book for this congregation lists the names of those baptised from the year 1654.

 Netherton is shown in Joseph Browne's 1682 map of Staffordshire, although like all of Dudley at the time, it lay in a small exclave of Worcestershire.
 In 1684, King Charles II of England granted a charter to allow the village to hold an annual market fair.
 The fair was held in Netherton's central square in the last week of October until 1848.

 Although records of historic local government in Netherton are rather scarce, records exist of the procedures of the Court Leet of the barons of Dudley from the year 1701.
 Two juries were sworn in: one to deal with the town of Dudley itself, and one to oversee the 'foreign', the name given to areas of the manor outside the town.
 In 1729 the court ordered the construction of a pair of stocks at Netherton to 'punish such as the Law directs'.